libp2p/js-libp2p/doc/LIMITS.md

 const node = await createLibp2pNode({
   connectionManager: {
     /**
+     * The total number of incoming connections allowed to be open at one time */
+    maxIncomingConnections: number

+    /**
-     * The total number of connections allowed to be open at one time */
+     * The total number of outgoing connections allowed to be open at one time */
-    maxConnections: number
+    maxOutgoingConnections: number

     /**
      * If the number of open connections goes below this number, the node